 How Does Electricity Work in Texas?

-What’s A Texas Electricity Rate Plan?
+What’s an Electricity Plan?

-Four Types of Electric Rates in Texas
+Four Types of Electric Rate Plans in Texas

 When comparing electricity plans in Dallas, Houston and all other deregulated cities, you will notice there are four main types of contracts: fixed rate, variable rate, wholesale or market rate, and prepaid.
 By understanding the differences between them, you can choose the cheapest energy price for your house or apartment.